a brief history of hydra

 Prehistory through the Middle Ages

-In ancient times, Hydra’s population was very small, and the historical record is sparse.
-Archaeological excavation has discovered evidence (mainly pottery sherds) of the first settlements in Episkope (today a small, inland village) between 3000 and 2500 BCE.
+In ancient times, the island was called Hydrea, a word derived from the Greek for “water”), due to the natural springs then present on the island.
+Hydra’s population was very small, and the historical record is sparse.
+Archaeological excavation has discovered evidence (mainly pottery sherds) of the first settlements in Episkopi (today a small, mostly unpopulated, mountain village) between 3000 and 2500 BCE.
 After 2500 BCE, according to Herodotus, the island was populated by Dryopes from the Greek mainland, who subsisted through stockbreeding, agriculture, and fishing.
+At around this time, the island may also have served as a maritime base for Greek kingdoms on the Peloponnese.

 The Dorian invasion of Greece in the twelfth century BCE probably resulted in a population decline, until farmers and herders, probably from Ermioni, came to Hydra in the eighth century BCE.
-These denizens tended to dwell inland and in the mountains due to frequent, destructive pirate raids.
+These denizens either fled or tended to dwell inland and in the mountains due to frequent, destructive pirate raids.

 It is thought that ownership of the island changed hands between Ermioni, Samos, and Tizina during the mid-first millennium BCE.
 Vases and coins discovered around Episkopi reveal that Hydra was populated during the Byzantine era (from about 300 BCE), but pirate raiding again drove inhabitants away during the thirteenth century.

 Between 1204 and 1566 CE Hydra belonged to Venice.
-During the fifteenth century, Greek and Albanian refugees, persecuted by the Ottomans during that empire’s war with the Venetians (1463–1479), began to take shelter and settle on Hydra as farmers.
+During the fifteenth century, Albanian refugees, escaping persecution on the Pelolponnese, began to take shelter and settle on Hydra as farmers.
+During the 16th century, Alabanians and Greek fleeing the war between Venice and the Ottomans, also took refuge on Hydra.
 Sharing the Orthodox Christian religion, newcomers and older residents intermarried.
-The island’s resources soon became too limited to feed this growing population, so residents turned to the sea for their livelihoods.
-During this period, Hydriots built the original town in Kiafa, high up on the hill at the back of the harbor.
+The island’s resources soon became too limited to feed this growing population, so residents turned to the sea for their livelihoods and created Hydra’s main port.
+During this period, Hydriots built Hydra’s main port and the original settlement in Kiafa, high up on the hill at the back of the harbor.

 Emergence as a Maritime Power